ArendPeter/JavaGuide/mydoc/3b_DataStorage.md

 [Why 1/1/1970 Bricks Your iPhone](https://www.youtube.com/watch?v=MVI87HzfskQ)

 ## 3.2.3 Storage with Binary
-Now let's return to our previous Example
+Now let's return to our previous example.

 ~~~
 005065103043
 ~~~

-Now that we understand binary we can we write this is a manner that's more representative of how a computer would see the values.
+Now that we understand binary, we can write this in a manner that's more representative of how a computer would see the values.
 I've divided it into multiple lines to make it more clear.

 ~~~
 00000101